ysbcc/easy_sock/README.md

 > * decode(packet)
 > * isReceiveComplete(packet)

-As a matter of fact, no matter what protocol it is, all works are the same except this three functions.
+As a matter of fact, no matter what protocol it is, all works are the same except these three functions.
 That's the reason why easy_sock is writen.